matloff/TidyverseSkeptic/README.md

 non-Tidiers will have no choice but to bend to RStudio's wishes.**

-7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional, but the result is classicly monopolistic, in the sense of one product dominating a market.
-The adverse impacts are grave.
+7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional, but the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.
+The adverse impacts are very serious and worsening.

 8. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly